ember-learn/guides-source/guides/v3.20.0/components/helper-functions.md

   }
 ```

-Since `showDropdown` is passed into `MyDropdownComponent` as `show`, when `show` is `true`, the `in-element` helper is activated.
-We pass in `destinationElement` into `in-element` which contains the destination DOM element.
-The `in-element` helper will take the content block and render into the destination element.
+The dropdown component uses the argument `@show` to activate the `in-element` helper.
+We must **provide the destination DOM element** to the helper.
+In other words, where should the helper render its block content?
 ```handlebars {data-filename=app/components/my-dropdown-component.hbs}
 {{#if @show}}
   {{#in-element this.destinationElement}}